 Traditionally, the individual is central in the debate on learning.
 This is logical, because the individual is the only entity capable of learning: people build cognitive schemes and develop behavioural repertoire and people do that highly motivated or with disliking.
 Nevertheless, the social context of learning is stressed as determining learning: impulses for learning are stemming from that context and much learning is collectively.
-Besides the social character of learning, in the economic literature on learning several levels of learning are stated: learning organisations, learning regions and even learning societies are mentioned.
+Besides the social character of learning organisations, learning regions and even learning societies are mentioned.
 This literature stresses the fact that (collective) learning processes can be organised more and less sophisticated: motivation, information entrees and sourcing and retrieving learning results can stimulate or inhibit lifelong learning.
 Also benefits and targets for lifelong learning can change when other levels of interests and participation are at the foreground: a personal agenda for learning can differ strongly from the company agenda, causing need for negotiation on investments in learning.
 So in the debate on lifelong learning we suggest at least four levels of participation: